andreeastoica2212/Logarithmic-Grayscale/README.md

 # Logarithmic-Grayscale
+The project is developed in Java.
+I used the Logarithmic Grayscale Tranform to perform image enhancement on BMP files.

-The algorithm involves image enhancement and is used in multiple fields such as biometrics.
-More details can be found in documentatie.
+More details can be found in "documentatie".